 Changes to systems within the development lifecycle should be controlled by the use of formal change control procedures.

-Formal change control procedures should be documented and enforced to ensure the integrity of system, applications and products, from the early design stages through all subsequent maintenance efforts.
-Introduction of new systems and major changes to existing systems should follow a formal process of documentation, specification, testing, quality control and managed implementation.
-This process should include a risk assessment, analysis of the impacts of changes and specification of security controls needed.
-This process should also ensure that existing security and control procedures are not compromised, that support programmers are given access only to those parts of the system necessary for their work and that formal agreement and approval for any change is obtained.
+Formal change control procedures should be documented and enforced to ensure the integrity of the system, applications, and products, from the early design stages through all subsequent maintenance efforts.
+The introduction of new systems and major changes to existing systems should follow a formal process of documentation, specification, testing, quality control, and managed implementation.
+This process should include a risk assessment, analysis of the impacts of changes, and specification of security controls needed.
+This process should also ensure that existing security and control procedures are not compromised, that support programmers are given access only to those parts of the system necessary for their work, and that formal agreement and approval for any change is obtained.
 Wherever practicable, application and operational change control procedures should be integrated.
 The change control procedures should include but not be limited to:

 a) maintaining a record of agreed authorization levels;